 Technology can be a wonderful resource for teachers and students.
 Unfortunately, it can also cause problems if used incorrectly.
 Ignorance about the appropriate use of technology is one of the biggest issues in the educational world today.
-Based on one of my recent research studies, it appears that 85% of higher education students are ignorant about their safety and privacy online.
+Based on one of my recent research studies, it appears that up to 85% of higher education students are ignorant about their safety and privacy online.

 It is tempting for students and teachers alike to want to express everything about themselves online.
 Unfortunately, doing so leaves digital footprints.
 People can be more concerned about the convenience of communication than the danger of exposing their personal information.

 As Christian educators, we need to have a balance in our online interactions.
 We should be wise in not exposing ourselves too much and leaving unnecessary traces online.
 On the other hand, it is wise to develop a positive online reputation through digital footprints, and we should encourage our students to do so as well.
 In this age of cyberbullying, we should also encourage our students to behave not only responsibly, but also kindly online.
 We need to guide our students to use technology as wisely as serpents and as harmlessly as doves.